Empirical Design in Reinforcement Learning: Reinforcement Learning, an Empirical Science

 We begin by discussing the complexity of a first experiment one might run: evaluating a single agent on a single environment in Section \ref{obs-exps}.
 The section introduces key concepts about what to measure and how to aggregate performance in Section \ref{sec_first}.
 Then we get more technical, looking at sources of variability in our experiments (Section \ref{sec_single_more}), and how to make statistically significant claims (Sections \ref{var-of-perf}, \ref{sec_ci}).
 In Section \ref{sec_hypers} we address how to deal with hyperparameters in our experiments.
 After that we move to comparing multiple agents, and the additional nuances that arise in Section \ref{sec_comparing}.
 In Section \ref{sec_environments} we discuss some considerations when selecting environments for your experiments.
+In Section \ref{sec:case-study}, we attempt to recreate a previous result and demonstrate how to use the strategies explained here to improve on the previous experiment design.
 We conclude with a summary of common errors made in experiments in Section \ref{errors}.
-Finally, in Section \ref{sec:case-study} we attempt to recreate a previous result and demonstrate how to use the strategies explained here to improve on the previous experiment design.

 With such a large document, it is often useful to provide a high-level summary.
-We provide a flowchart visualizing an experimental procedure, with references to associated sections; we provide this upfront, so that the reader can come back to it as they read the details.
-We specifically visualize a common two-stage procedure, which is can be improved upon (as we discuss in Section \ref{2-stage}), but nonetheless represents good empirical practice and should lead to reasonable conclusions.
+Figure~\ref{fig:2-stage} provides a flowchart visualizing an experimental procedure with references to associated sections.
+Specifically, we visualize a common two-stage procedure which represents sensible empirical workflow and should lead to reasonable conclusions.

 This document is educational, but does in fact contain a variety of new results.
 These results are used to support methodological proposals throughout this work.
 For easier reference, we list those novel findings in Appendix \ref{app_contributions}.
 We also include a summary list of common errors and pitfalls at the end of this document, in Section \ref{errors}.